youngminpark2559/kaggle/histopathologic-cancer-detection/README.md

 #### Backpropagation, autograd, gradient in PyTorch
 - If you want to read above topics which are relevant to Grad CAM which deals with gradient values, check this out https://youngminpark2559.github.io/prac_ml/pytorch/kykim/002_autograd_and_Variable.html

+Input size should be large. feature extraction.

+Not. figure. but should kepp in mind. train with partial dataset.

+Pretrain not good.

+learning rate start 0.001
+update 5 times.

+latency too high, local 6GB gpu over 15 times (literally extremly and incomparable) faster for example, start training 0 batch 10 batch